syncfusion-content/maui-docs/MAUI/Pyramid-Charts/migration.md

 ## Unsupported features from Xamarin.Forms

 * In.NET MAUI, the [ChartDataPoint](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfChart.XForms.ChartDataPoint.html#) model class was no longer available.
 Instead, create your own model.

-## Known issues

-* The legend item was not dynamically added.

 ## Support and feedback